chandanhpcic/docs/source/development/workflow.rst

 .. rubric:: Easy Access is Key to Collaboration
    :name: summary-easy-access-is-key-to-collaboration

-Although this is just a peek into OPNsense development workflow it brings to attention a key aspect: moving barriers out of the way to enable as many people as possible to produce quick results.
+Although this is just a peek into Reticen8 development workflow it brings to attention a key aspect: moving barriers out of the way to enable as many people as possible to produce quick results.
 Yes,there are barriers like `git <http://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository>`__